akreider/congress-2015/proposals/Fundraising.md

 1. Philly Socialists will launch an Annual Fundraising Drive immediately after approval from the Congress.
 The goal will be to raise between $10,000 to $12,000 by the end of January.

-2. This money will mainly be used to fund stipends to two (2) organizers for $400 a month over the course of one year (Jan 1, 2015 to Jan 1, 2016).
+2. This money will mainly be used to fund stipends to two (2) organizers for $400 a month over the course of one year (Feb 1, 2015 to Jan 1, 2016).

 3. Additional money will allow us to roll out a third organizer later in the year if a qualified candidate emerges at that time.